 - Two 9-inch round cake pans

 - KitchenAid (stand mixer) -OR- large bowl and whisk

 - Knife or icing spatula

-Overnight Directions: Make the frosting a day in advance.
-Whisk the coconut cream, maple syrup, melted coconut oil, and raw cacao powder until fully incorporated in a small bowl.
+To make the frosting, whisk the coconut cream, maple syrup, melted coconut oil, and raw cacao powder until fully incorporated in a small bowl.
 An immersion blender can help with blending, if necessary.
-Cover the bowl with plastic wrap and place in the refrigerator overnight to harden.
-If this step is forgotten, let the frosting sit for at least 6 hours in the fridge.
+Cover the bowl with plastic wrap and place in the refrigerator for at least 5 hours to harden.